Our Coaches

 Men’s Varsity Head Coach

 Coach Corcoran is returning to coaching after a hiatus.
-He is the assistant women’s coach/ women’s novice coach.
+He is the Men’s Varsity Head Coach.
 A native of Philadelphia, he started rowing at Father Judge High School and won at the Stotesbury Cup Regatta.
 He continued to have success in club rowing in both sweeping and sculling as a member of programs with Vesper Boat Club, Crescent Boat Club and Penn AC.
 This included wins at Club Nationals and Canadian Henley.
 He was a four year member of the Boston University Varsity Men’s’ Crew, competing in the Eastern Sprints.

 He began coaching at Roman Catholic High School in Philadelphia.
 He served as program coordinator at Boston University Academy.
 Upon arriving in the DC area, he coached sculling at Alexandria Community Rowing Masters.
 Professionally, he has served in local Public safety for over 23 years.